 Conclusion

-Life insurance underwriting is an important part of the application process.
+Underwriting is an important part of the application process.
 It helps the insurer assess your risk and assign you a premium rate that is accurate for you.
 While you cannot do much about certain factors that underwriters take into account, like your age and gender, some things are in your control.
 If you are actively working to improve your health, you can receive a preferred or a preferred plus rating, which would mean lower premiums.
 Speak to an expert at Dundas Life to learn more about how you can minimize your life insurance premiums.